rendicott/uggly-client/README.md

 * A color demo that helps understand color names and what they look like for a given terminal.
 Mostly useful for server authors to select styling decisions.
 * Server authors can host a "feed" which is like a server index that can be accessed via Menu shortcut.
 Sometimes this is helpful for users to get their bearings on available server content.
 Lazy server authors could use this too if they don't want to draw fancy nav menus.
 * ability to immediately connect to a server, port, page via command parameters
+* Cookie support loosely based on HTTP browser cookies.
+For example, a sessionID cookie provided by a server with an Expiration attribute set will store to disk on close.
+All cookies without Expiration set are considered session cookies and are purged on close.
+* Secure cookie storage for non-session cookies on disk on client close.
+This is stored in an encrypted file with the encryption key either stored in OS keyring or an ENV var that the user specifies.

 ## Client Notes (developer'ish)
 * Common logging across all sub-packages via [log15](https://github.com/inconshreveable/log15)